jas-williams/CubeCell-Helium-Mapper/README.md

 - CubeCell_DIY_Mapper_V1.ino: V1 supports Heltec firmware 1.3.

-- CubeCell_DIY_Mapper_VIB.ino: Supports legacy Heltec firmwar.
+- CubeCell_DIY_Mapper_VIB.ino: Supports legacy Heltec firmware.
 The VIB version incorporates code to support a SW420 vibration sensor rather than using the user button to sleep/wake the device.

 - CubeCell_DIY_Mapper_VIB_V1.ino: V1 supports Heltec firmware 1.3.
 The VIB version incorporates code to support a SW420 vibration sensor rather than using the user button to sleep/wake the device.